-The Connecticut Department of Public Health just released a report that indicates the number of “adverse events” occurring at Connecticut hospitals rose 7% in 2018, as compared to the prior year, resulting in patients suffering serious physical injury or death.
+The Connecticut Department of Public Health just released a report that indicates the number of “adverse events” occurring at Connecticut hospitals rose 7% in 2018, as compared to 2017, resulting in patients suffering serious physical injury or death.
 “Adverse” describes a consequence of care that results in an undesired outcome.
 “Associated with” means that it is reasonable to initially assume that the adverse event was due to the referenced course of treatment.

 The number of medical errors reported by Connecticut hospitals rose from 351 in 2017 to 376 in 2018.
 Additionally, in 2018, there were 106 reported incidents in which a patient was injured or died as a result of a fall which is up from a 84 in 2017 or a 20% increase.

 The executive director of the Connecticut Center for Patient Safety, Lisa Freeman, stated, "some of these numbers, they give me chills, they are so frightening.
 Something's not working.
 What are we doing to figure out what's not working and why it's not working?”

 Two of the statistics that are both unbelievable and frightening are the fact that there were three cases of death or serious injury due to the wrong surgical procedure being performed on the patient in 2017, with that number jumping to seven in 2018.
 In cases where a foreign object was left inside of a patient after surgery, those incidents rose 65% from 17 in 2017 to 28 in 2018.